phoenixframework/phoenix/K_deployment.md

 drwxr-xr-x   5 lance  staff       170 Jan  4 14:16 releases
 ```

-The `bin` directory contains our generated executables for running our application.
+The `bin` directory contains the generated executables for running our application.
 The `bin/hello_phoenix` executable is what we will eventually use to issue commands to our application.

 ```console
 $ ls -la rel/hello_phoenix/bin